cucumber-attic/website/apps/dynamic/views/events/bdd-kickstart-stockholm-16.md

 ### How the ticket system works:

 For each public course we run, we need a minimum number of attendees to make it a valuable experience for everyone.
 With that in mind, we are experimenting with something slightly different for this course.
 Something which will benefit you.

-We are looking for 7 interested attendees to "pledge" to buy their ticket before May 13th.
+**We are looking for 7 attendees to "pledge" to buy their ticket before May 13th.**

 A pledge means you buy a ticket on the course, but if we don't reach our desired target by May 13th, we'll refund you, no dramas.
 By pledging you will be rewarded with a hefty discount and lots of Cucumber swag (see below).
-If you want this course to run, it's in your interest to help us spread the word!
+If you want this course to run, help us spread the word!

 ### The pledge deal